 Cats are at the forefront of the world right now.
 However, cat allergies are one of the world’s most common allergies, and even many people who are allergic to cats are trying to find a cat that they can keep.
 Hypoallergenic animals are a fast-growing market.
 People are looking for low-shedding, hypoallergenic animals to help reduce their allergic reactions and just reduce the amount of cleaning they must do every day.
 How do Bengals fare in that market?
+You will be happy to hear, that Bengal’s are low-shedding cats.
 Here’s the scoop on Bengal cats.

 Do Bengal Cats Shed?

 Bengal cats are considered low-shedding cats.
 They have a short, fine coat that resembles and feels like a spotted rabbit.
 Because of this fast, delicate texture, Bengals don’t shed much.

 However, “not much” is not the same as “never.”
 Bengals shed a small amount of fur each day, and if you don’t clean up after your cat, you’ll eventually notice the fur buildup.